-- TSP accounts may be used to enforce TSP participants' legal obligations to provide alimony and/ or child support payments. - The former spouses of TSP participants must be notified when participants who leave federal service prior to becoming eligible for retirement benefits transfer their TSP accounts to an IRA or other pension plan. - 168 Who gets an employee's TSP funds if he or she should die before receiving any TSP payments?
+- TSP accounts may be used to enforce TSP participants' legal obligations to provide alimony and/ or child support payments. - The former spouses of TSP participants must be notified when participants who leave federal service prior to becoming eligible for retirement benefits transfer their TSP accounts to an IRA or other pension plan.

+168 Who gets an employee's TSP funds if they should die before receiving any TSP payments?

-The person identified by the employee as the beneficiary of his or her account on Form TSP-3, the Designation of Beneficiary form.
+The person identified by the employee as the beneficiary of the account on Form TSP-3, the Designation of Beneficiary form.
 If no beneficiary is named, the account will be distributed according to the standard order of precedence.

-169 Who gets an employee's TSP annuity if he or she should die after retirement?
+169 Who gets an employee's TSP annuity if they should die after retirement?